yuuuuzhang/miniGPT/README.md

 ## Overview

 This project implements a small-scale GPT model from scratch using PyTorch.
-Despite its simplicity, the model demonstrates high performance, achieving over **90% accuracy** on the example dataset.
+The model demonstrates high performance, achieving over **90% accuracy** on the example dataset.

 ### Features
 - Custom-built position encoding.